anoma/taiga/book/src/users.md

 Similarly to the token case, users have associated validity predicates for sending and receiving notes, called $VP_{Send}$ and $VP_{Rec}$, respectively.
 In the same way as for $VP_{Token}$, a proof $\pi$ is verified against a $VK_{Send}$ (or $VK_{Rec}$) and this verifier key needs to be binded to the owner of the note.

 ### Validity predicates
 Each user has validity predicates that authorize spending and receiving notes.
-Validity predicates that authorize sending notes are called `SendVP`, and validity predicates that authorize receiving notes are called `RecvVP`.
+Validity predicates that authorize sending notes are called $VK_{Send}$, and validity predicates that authorize receiving notes are called $VK_{Rec}$.

+These VPs check that input and output notes of the transactions satisfy certain constraints.
+When a user wants to spend a note, the satisfaction of his $VK_{Send}$ is required.
+Similarly, to receive a note, user's $VK_{Rec}$ must be satisfied.

+As VPs are shielded in Taiga, instead of showing that the VPs of the user evaluate to true publicly, ZK proofs are created.
+An observer can verify these proofs (using the verifier key).

+### User keys
+Each user has a set of keys that allows to authorize various actions or generate parameters.
+One of such keys is a nullifier key `nk` used to compute [note nullifiers](./notes.md) that are necessary to spend notes.

+### User address

+Each user has an address that allows others to send assets to the user.
+Address is derived from user's `SendVP`, `RecvVP`, and `nk`.

 In consequence, the user address is split into:
 * A commitment to $VK_{Send}$ and the nullifier key,